Haoming02/sd-webui-easy-prompt-selector-en/README.md

 ```

 ## Recommended Use Case
 This extension is especially useful for using LoRA.
-Since most LoRA require **trigger works**, you can create a new `.yml` specifically for LoRAs, and add entries like this:
+Since most LoRA require **trigger words**, you can create a new `.yml` specifically for LoRAs, and add entries like:
 ```yml
 Character:
   Mana: nagase mana, idol, <lora:mana:0.75>
 ```
-Now, you only need to press the `Mana` button then this extension will add the trigger words along with LoRA syntax for you.
+Now, you only need to click the `Mana` button then this extension will add the trigger words along with LoRA syntax for you.

-### Original Tutorial (Japanese)
+## Original Tutorial (Japanese)
 - [使い方(暫定)](https://blue-pen5805.fanbox.cc/posts/5306601)